matejnavara/travel-tech-think-blog/content/posts/2021-05-19_100DaysOfCode-pt4/index.md

 ## Day 69 - 08/05/2021

-Now let's actually schedule it using the Notification API.
+So as much as I would like to continue on Motivication stuff I have been pulled aside in prep for some work stuff.

+Prepping the local dev environment to

 ---

 ## Day 71 - 09/05/2021

-And some way to show it.
+Now let's actually schedule it using the Notification API.

 ---

-## Day 70 - 10/05/2021
+## Day 72 - 10/05/2021

 And let's give the user an option to "Save" it.

 ---

+## Day 73 - 11/05/2021

+And let's give the user an option to "Save" it.

+---

+## Day 74 - 12/05/2021

+And let's give the user an option to "Save" it.

+---

+## Day 75 - 13/05/2021

+And let's give the user an option to "Save" it.

+---

+## Day 76 - 14/05/2021

+And let's give the user an option to "Save" it.

+---

+## Day 77 - 15/05/2021

+And let's give the user an option to "Save" it.